-This permit supersedes and replaces NPDES Permit No. NM0030112 with an effective date of October 1, 2013.
+This permit is amended by Jim Afghani, Environmental Engineer, Permitting Section (6WQ-PP).
+It supersedes and replaces NPDES Permit No. NM0030122 with an effective date of April 1, 2019.

 This permit shall become effective on

 This permit and the authorization to discharge shall expire at midnight,